swiftroot/godot-gps/README.md

-# godot-gps
+# Godot iOS GPS
-Gps module for Godot iOS
+iOS GPS for Godot

+## Status
+This module is currently in development